 - 1 cup basmati rice

-- ½ tablespoon ghee, or 1 tbsp of avocado oil
+- 1 tablespoon ghee, or avocado oil for vegan

 Instructions

-- Rinse the rice thoroughly in cold water at least 3 times, until the water runs mostly clear.
-Cover rinsed rice with fresh water and soak for 20 to 30 minutes.
+- Rinse the rice in cold water at least 3 times until the water runs mostly clear.
+Cover with fresh water and soak for 20–30 minutes.
 Drain just before cooking.

-- With about 5 minutes left on the soaking timer, heat ghee or oil in a medium saucepan over medium-low heat.
-Add cumin seeds and cook until aromatic and sizzling, about 30 seconds.
+- With about 5 minutes left on the soak, heat ghee in a medium saucepan over medium-low heat.
+Add the cumin seeds and cook until aromatic and sizzling, about 30 seconds.
+They should darken slightly but not turn black.

-- Add chopped green chili to the pan and stir for about 20 seconds.
-Do not let it brown.
+- Stir in the chopped green chili and cook for 20 seconds.
+Don’t let it brown.

-- Drain the soaked rice and gently add it to the saucepan.
-Stir gently to coat the grains with the spiced oil.
-Toast for 1 to 2 minutes, being careful not to break the grains or let them stick to the bottom.
+- Drain the soaked rice and add it gently to the pan.
+Stir to coat the grains with the spiced ghee and toast for 1–2 minutes, being careful not to break the grains or let them stick.

-- Fluff rice gently with a fork.
-Sprinkle with chopped cilantro and serve hot.
+- Fluff gently with a fork, sprinkle with cilantro, and serve hot.

 Notes